Culture of Experts

 Position type 2

-Traditional Establishment Expert-level positions:
+Traditional institution-guided expert-level positions:

 These are historically established roles, best represented by professional-level positions and skilled trades.
 For these roles, there is a high-level of formal governance through government agencies, colleges, universities, trade schools, trade unions, apprenticeship programs, accreditation bodies and certification or licensing organizations.